ExpatLogic

 • Long, harsh winters — temperatures drop to -20°C or below, with only 6 hours of daylight in December

-• Finnish language is notoriously difficult to learn, and it's increasingly expected for career advancement
+• Finnish language is notoriously difficult to learn, and it's increasingly expected for career advancement and PR

 • Smaller job market compared to Germany, France, or the UK — fewer openings in niche specializations